 Our goal at AZ Dental is to help you enjoy a healthy, beautiful smile that lasts a lifetime.
 One of the most important aspects of dental care is your oral hygiene routine at home.
 Your personal home care includes brushing, flossing, eating balanced meals, and reducing the number of snacks you eat.
 For more information about home care and oral hygiene, and to schedule your appointment with Drs.
-Andrew McDonald, Trang Thai, and Valerie De Leon, contact us today at 408-227-6000.
+Andrew McDonald, and Trang Thai, contact us today at 408-227-6000.

 Good oral hygiene helps to keep your mouth healthy, preventing tooth decay, periodontal disease, staining, and bad breath (halitosis).
 We have provided basic instructions for brushing and flossing on this page.
 If you have further questions, please speak with our dentists or hygienists.